reframe-hpc/reframe/docs/advanced.rst

 If ReFrame detects cyclic dependencies, it will refuse to execute the set of tests and will issue an error pointing out the cycle.

 A ReFrame test with dependencies will execute, i.e., enter its `setup` stage, only after `all` of its dependencies have succeeded.
-If any of its dependencies have failed, the current test will be marked as failure as well.
+If any of its dependencies fails, the current test will be marked as failure as well.

 The next step for the :class:`OSULatencyTest` is to set its executable to point to the binary produced by the :class:`OSUBuildTest`.
 This is achieved with the following specially decorated function: